vasilisa-iatckova/wcm_datasci_basics_06images/assignment/README.md

 Assignment 6
 ---

-Clone this week's repository and follow the instructions in `assignment/process_csv.ipynb` to complete the assignment.
+Fork and clone this week's repository, and create a new `conda` environment for this week's assignment with `environment.yml` file.
+Then follow the instructions in `assignment/process_csv.ipynb` to complete the assignment.